davidfarmer/AIMProblemLists/README.md

 ## Installation

-1. Install the above dependencies, and add the above configuration.
+1. Install the above dependencies, with the above CouchDB configuration.
+2. Install MathJax: `git submodule init; git submodule update`.
-2. Install the CouchApp, which is located in the `couchapp/aimpl` directory.
+3. Install the CouchApp, which is located in the `couchapp/aimpl` directory.

         couchapp push http://user:password@127.0.0.1:5984/aimpldb

-3. Start the Node.js application.
+4. Start the Node.js application.

         node app/app.js